Thursday 1 November 2012

 After a nice dinner in town we headed back to El Calafate which was a 3 hour drive.
 We arrived at 11 pm and found some of the rooms weren’t ready.
 They have put the beds together for us all and that wasn’t going to work for the single heterosexual guys in the group :).

-The hotel however was very nice and had fast Internet meaning during our stay I could upload photos again and figure out a replacement for my smartphone.
+The hotel however was very nice and had fast Internet which I used to figure out how to get a replacement iPhone.